cubing/standards/draft/7/4d-projection-and-basic-hypercube-twists/index.md

 ## 7.6 xyz Notation

-Ridge twists may instead be specified using a facet letter followed by a lowercase letter `x`, `y`, or `z`.
+Ridge moves may instead be specified using a facet letter followed by a lowercase letter `x`, `y`, or `z`.
 Each combination of a facet and lowercase `x`/`y`/`z` maps to a ridge turn based on its projection in 3D.
 In the following table, `_` represents the facet letter.

 | Facet | `_x` | `_y` | `_z` |
 | ----- | ---- | ---- | ---- |